iamshiuba/ishiubapy/README.md

-# iSHIUBA (Flask)
+# IamSHIUBA (Flask)

-A lightweight Flask-based web application that replaces the original ishiubadj project (which used Django).
+A lightweight Flask-based web application that replaces the original iamshiubadj project (which used Django).
 This version focuses on simplicity and performance while maintaining all core functionalities.

 ## Features